alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 [complete the form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/423417/form-fed0172.pdf)
 Email it to <wildlife.licensing@apha.gsi.gov.uk>

+A permit costs £63.
+You should receive it within 15 working days.

 ###Animal welfare

 You must make sure you meet animal welfare standards when importing live animals.